Constantin-Hentgen/XKB-bepo-constantin/README.md

 # xkb-fr
-This is a part of one of the keyboard layout configuration file under debian based distributions and some fo redhat's one.
+This is a part of one of the xkb configuration file under debian based distributions and some of redhat's one.
 I use this file under ubuntu 20.04 and fedora 33.

 It's a custom bépo keyboard layout in place of the traditionnal French azerty.
 Bépo is basically a French adaptation of the Dvorak one which is an optimized keyboard layout.